-The process chart in Figure 349 shows the prompts and steps involved in using the Add/Modify Utility [XTLKMODUTL] option when adding or editing a synonym:
+The process chart in Figure 353 shows the prompts and steps involved in using the Add/Modify Utility [XTLKMODUTL] option when adding or editing a synonym:

-Figure 349: Add/Modify Utility Option-Adding or Editing a Synonym Process Chart (1 of 2)
+Figure 353: Add/Modify Utility Option-Adding or Editing a Synonym Process Chart (1 of 2)

-STEP AT THIS PROMPT IF USER ANSWERS WITH THEN STEP 1 SH Shortcuts KE Keywords SY Synonyms Select Add/Modify Utility Option: SY for Synonyms <enter> or up-arrow <^></enter> 2 Additions/Modifications to Synonyms in which file?
-Name of entry in local reference file 2 The entry made at this step letters. must be in all upper case 3 Select LOCAL SYNONYM TERM: New text you wish to use as a synonym 7 4 ARE YOU ADDING { 'text' } AS A NEW LOCAL SYNONYM?
-'Y'ES An at-sign (@) entered at the his step deletes the entire entry ·• 5 LOCAL SYNONYM TERM: {synonym}// <enter> to accept default Other text</enter> 6 LOCAL SYNONYM Select SYNONYM: Existing term in LOCAL LOOKUP file (#8984.4) for which you are entering a synonym 2
+STEP AT THIS PROMPT THEN STEP 1 SH Shortcuts KE Keywords SY Synonyms Select Add/Modify Utility Option: SY for Synonyms <enter> or up-arrow <^></enter> 2 2 Additions/Modifications to Synonyms in which file?
+Name of entry in local reference file 2 The entry made at this step mu letters. st be in all upper case 3 Select LOCAL SYNONYM TERM: New text you wish to use as a synonym 7 4 ARE YOU ADDING { 'text'} AS A NEW LOCAL SYNONYM?
+'Y'ES An at-sign (@) entered at this step deletes the entire entry.
+5 LOCAL SYNONYM TERM: {synonym}// <enter> to accept default Other text</enter> 6 LOCAL SYNONYM Select SYNONYM: Existing term in LOCAL LOOKUP file (#8984.4) for which you are entering a synonym 2

-Figure 350: Add/Modify Utility Option-Adding or Editing a Synonym Process Chart (2 of 2)
+Figure 354: Add/Modify Utility Option-Adding or Editing a Synonym Process Chart (2 of 2)

-STEP AT THIS PROMPT IF USER ANSWERS WITH THEN STEP 7 TERM: {term entered at Step 3}// to accept defaultsynonym term The entry made at this step m letters. ust be in all upper case 8 Select SYNONYM: {term synonym was entered for}// <enter></enter> to accept defaultterm 2 9 Return to the menu.
+STEP AT THIS PROMPT IF USER ANSWERS WITH THEN STEP 7 TERM: {term entered at Step 3}// to accept defaultsynonym term The entry made at this step muletters. st be in all upper case 8 Select SYNONYM: {term synonym was entered for}// to accept default 9 Return to the menu.